luigiqtt/dev-multinode-k8s/README.md

 Another prerequisite is an extracted *qcow2* image of [**Fedora CoreOS**](https://getfedora.org/en/coreos?stream=stable), that can be downloaded from the [Fedora CoreOS official website](https://getfedora.org/en/coreos/download?tab=metal_virtualized&stream=stable&arch=x86_64).
 Download the QEMU version and uncompress the .xz file.
 The uncompressed file must be put in the **images** directory that is present in the cloned repository.

 **Tip**: before creating a new cluster, download the latest version of Fedora CoreOS.
-This will speed up the deploy process (when Fedora CoreOS starts up searches for updates and, if some are available, it installs them).
+In fact, when Fedora CoreOS starts up searches for updates and, if some are available, tries to install them.
+This could cause problems in the cluster creation process described below.

 Configuration
 ---